bytebagels/btc-liquidity/README.md

 # Cryptocurrency Liquidity Analysis

-This repo analyzes how many digital tokens are currently in circulation on exchanges.
-The volume calculation is done based on the orderbooks.
-This enables you for instance to calculate the total number of bitcoins available on each tradable bitcoin pair.
+This repository analyzes how many digital tokens are currently in circulation on exchanges.
+The volume calculation is done based on orderbook depth.

 ## Usage
 ```